pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 Demonstrate how to use the ``arp`` command from your PC to discover the IP address of your Raspberry Pi without hooking it up to a monitor.

+If you don't get many addresses when you run ``arp``, skip down and learn to run ``nmap`` on an entire subnet.
+Then run ``arp`` afterwards.
+Your address resolution table will be filled out once you force the computer to connect to other local computers.

 You may want to borrow my label maker to put the physical address of your Pi on the outside.